 While Mysticism and Scholasticism are often set over against each other as separate movements, the truth is, most of the Scholastics show a flavor of the mystical, just as the Mystics often show a surprising element of the rational.
-The mystical element was strong in the greatest of the Scholastics; Anselm, Thomas Aquinas, & Bonaventure.
+The mystical element was strong in the greatest of the Scholastics; Anselm, Thomas Aquinas, and Bonaventure.

 Bernard is considered one of the first medieval mystics, though he lived well before the flowering of Mysticism in the 13th C. His writings reveal an intimate acquaintance with Scripture.
-One historian called him the religious genius of the 12th C, the leader of his age, the greatest preacher Germany had ever heard.
+One historian called him the religious genius of the 12th C, the leader of his age, the greatest preacher Germany ever had.
 In matters of spiritual contemplation he was a new Augustine.

-Bernard maintained it was prayer & devotion that led to the knowledge of God rather than doctrinal disputes.
+Bernard maintained it was prayer and devotion that led to the knowledge of God rather than doctrinal disputes.
 It’s the saint rather than the scholar who understands God.
 Humility and love are the fundamental ethical priorities of theology.
 In other words, Bernard said, if our learning about God does not bring us nearer His moral makeup, it’s a false knowledge.

 Sounding very much like one of our finest Bible teachers today, Bernard said our love grows alongside our apprehension of God’s love.
 He maintained as the soul contemplates the cross it’s pierced with the sword of love, as when the Song of Solomon says, “I am sick from love.”
 Love towards God has its reward, but love loves without regard for reward.

-Then, moving more into what we might call classic mystical expression Bernard wrote – As the drop of water dropped into wine loses its color & taste, or as iron held in the fire loses its shape and becomes like the flame, or as air illuminated by the light of the sun, becomes itself like the light, even so all feeling in the believer is wholly infused & transmuted by God’s will, so that God becomes all and in all.
+Then, moving more into what we might call classic mystical expression Bernard wrote – As the drop of water dropped into wine loses its color and taste, or as iron held in the fire loses its shape and becomes like the flame, or as air illuminated by the light of the sun, becomes itself like the light, even so all feeling in the believer is wholly infused and transmuted by God’s will, so that God becomes all and in all.

 Bernard preached 86 Sermons on the Song of Solomon.
 Not 8, not 6 – 86!
 And he only made it to the 1st verse of the 3rd chapter.
 Every one of them was a mediation on love, both God’s prior love and man’s reply.
 While commentaries on the Song of Solomon are rare today, it was a favorite of the Middle Ages precisely because of the influence of the Mystics who used it as the premier text for meditations on God.
-Everything in the book is allegorized.
+Everything in it is allegorized.

 The mysticism of Bernard centers in Christ.
 It is by contemplation of Him that the soul is filled with knowledge and ecstasy.
 The goal which the soul aspires to is that Christ may live in us, and our love to God becomes the all-controlling affection.

-The Abbey of St. Victor in Paris became a center of mystical theology in the 12th C. The 2 most famous Mystical leaders who worked there were Hugo and his pupil, Richard.
+The Abbey of St. Victor in Paris became a center of mystical theology in the 12th C. The two most famous Mystical leaders who worked there were Hugo and his pupil, Richard.
 With both men, Mysticism was linked to the work of the Scholastics.
 With Bernard, mysticism was a highly developed personal experience.
-With the Victorines it was brought within the limits of careful definition and became a system.
+With the Victorines, it was brought within the limits of careful definition and became a system.
 Hugo and Richard centered their activity on the convent, taking no part in the public controversies of the age, where as we’ve seen in other episodes, Bernard was all over the place in the early 12th C; preaching up the 2nd Crusade, participating in the Great Papal Schism, founding the Knights Templar, and a host of other major events.

 Hugo, the first of the great German theologians, was born about 1097 in Saxony.
-In 1115 he went to Paris & became a monk at St. Victor’s.
+In 1115 he went to Paris and became a monk at St. Victor’s.
 He was a friend of Bernard’s.
 Hugo left behind him many writings.
 He was an independent and fair thinker who influenced contemporary writers by whom he’s often quoted.
 He wrote commentaries on Romans, Ecclesiastes, and other books of the Bible, and a treatise on what would now be called a Biblical Introduction.
 Going against the standard allegorical slant most Bible study of the time followed, Hugo emphasized the historical sense of the text.
 But having developed that historical sense, Hugo went on to allegorize the text along mystical lines.

 Richard of St. Victor was Hugo’s student.
 If Hugo was reserved, Richard was extravagant.
 We know little of his life other than he was born in Scotland and became prior of St. Victor in the late 12th C.

 Richard’s style was awash in exuberance.
 His commentaries on the Books of the Bible follow a truly mystical path as he sees all kinds of connections between the Gospel and the stories of the Old Testament.
-Today we’d call Richard of St. Victor an inveterate Possibility-thinker.
+Today we’d call Richard an inveterate Possibility-thinker.
 In his work titled Emmanuel, a treatise directed to Jews, he praised sin as a happy misdemeanor,—felix culpa,—because it brought about the Incarnation of Christ. è I guess that’s one way to look at it.

-For all Richard’s mystical leanings, he magnifies Scripture & makes it the test of spiritual experiences.
+For all Richard’s mystical leanings, he magnifies Scripture and makes it the test of spiritual experiences.
 This is something modern mystics should take to heart.
 Everything, Richard said, is to be looked upon with suspicion which does not conform to the letter of Scripture.

 In 1141, for the first time, she informed others of her visions.
 They persuaded her to have the revelations she had experienced written down.
 It was titled Scivias and became a classic of medieval mysticism.
 The highest authorities in the church, including the Pope, regarded her as a prophetess.

-Bernard of Clairvaux was numbered as one of her admirers.
+Bernard of Clair Vaux was numbered as one of her admirers.
 They carried on a lifelong correspondence dealing, among other topics, with the need for church reform.
 Because of her leadership abilities, she eventually became abbess of her convent and in 1148 founded a new convent near Bingen where she remained until her death.
-Besides her administrative duties she maintained a wide correspondence and authored books on science, medicine, hymnology, and lives of the saints.
+Besides her administrative duties, she maintained a wide correspondence and authored books on science, medicine, hymnology, and lives of the saints.
 She joined other leaders of the church in condemning the heresy of the Cathars but unlike others she opposed sentencing them to death.

 Caterina Benincasa’s birth into a middle-class wool dyer’s family caused scarcely a ripple; she was after all, the 23rd of 25 children.
 Another event that year, a flea full of the bacillus pestis entered the Italian port of Messina and brought a tidal wave of disease called the “Black Death.”
-In just 3 years, 1348 to 50, more than 1/3 of Europe died.
+In just 3 years, 1348 to 50, more than a third of Europe died.
 Baby Catherine somehow survived the Plague.

 As a young girl, she often went to a cave near her home in Siena to meditate, fast, and pray.
-At 7, she claimed to have seen a vision of Jesus & announced to her parents her determination to live a religious life.
+At 7, she claimed to have seen a vision of Jesus and announced to her parents her determination to live a religious life.
 Convinced of her devotion, they gave her a small room in the basement of their home that acted as a hermitage.
 She slept on a board with a log for a pillow.
-A few years later at the age of 15 her parents thought her period of religious devotion had run its course & that she ought to marry.
+A few years later at the age of 15 her parents thought her period of religious devotion had run its course and that she ought to marry.
 She cut off her hair to thwart their designs.

 The path for young women at that time who wanted to devote themselves to the religious life was to enter a convent as a nun.
 But Catherine didn’t want a contemplative life; she wanted to help the poor and sick.
 Her cousin was a Dominican priest who persuaded her to join the Dominicans as a lay sister.
 She lived at home, wore distinctive clothes, and directed her activities in sacrificial service to the needy.

 From 16 to 19, Catherine continued living a secluded life at home and attracted many followers, who were drawn by her feisty personality and exemplary sanctity.
-She learned to read and became familiar with the Church Fathers, like Gregory the Great and Augustine, as well as the popular preachers of the day.
+She learned to read and became familiar with the Church Fathers; Gregory the Great and Augustine, as well as the popular preachers of the day.
 At the end of this 3-year seclusion, Catherine experienced what she later described as a “spiritual marriage” to Christ.
 In a vision, Jesus placed a ring on her finger, and her soul attained mystical union with God.